giancosta86/ethereal/README.md

 In particular:

-- if the target directory contains a **.sdkmanrc** file, it will run `sdkman env install`
+- if the target directory contains a **.sdkmanrc** file, it will run `sdkman env install`.

-- if the target directory does NOT contain **.sdkmanrc**, but the previous directory did, run `sdkman env clear`.
+- if the target directory does NOT contain **.sdkmanrc**, but the previous directory did, executes `sdkman env clear`.

-To enable them, you could run - for example, in you **rc.elv** file:
+To enable them, you could run - for example, in your **rc.elv** file:

 ```elvish
 use github.com/giancosta86/ethereal/v1/sdkman